If you have a clogged bathtub or shower drain, chances are you’ve quickly grown tired of watching water go down the drain slowly.

 And as you would suspect, you start with the easiest or most obvious solutions and go from there.
-Since a stopped up bathtub drain isn’t something that happens every day, you may not know where to begin.
+Since a stopped up bathtub drain or any plugged up drain for that matter, isn’t something that happens every day, you may not know where to begin.

 Aside from pipes getting clogged, so to can the drain assemblies themselves.
 Pop-up and plunger type drain mechanisms catch a lot of debris by design and need to be cleaned when bath water goes down slow.

 Depending on the age of your home and your lifestyle, any number of items can lead to a clogged bathtub drain.
-Here is a list of commonly reported items.
+Below is a list of commonly reported items.